F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

 |

-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   The property ``addressGroupDefinitions`` is available in Cloud Failover Extension v1.7.0 and later.

-Alternatively, if you are using the Discovery via Tag option, tag the S3 bucket with your custom key:values in the `externalStorage.scopingTags` section of the CFE declaration.
+Alternatively, if you are using the Discovery via Tag option, tag the S3 bucket with your custom key:values in the `failoverAddresses.scopingTags` section of the CFE declaration.

 .. code-block:: json